Why might my dentist recommend Yomi?

 Oral & Facial Surgery Centers of Washington

-Yomi helps your dentist plan and place your implant precisely to promote an optimal restoration of the your essential dental function and a brilliant smile.
+Yomi helps your dentist plan and place your implant precisely for a return to dental function and a brilliant smile.

 Be sure to discuss all treatment options with your dental provider.
 Your dental team will look at your medical and dental history.
 Your dentist can then recommend a good option for you.